Since | 18.0 |

 The proportion of physical memory Karma will use for its unified cache.

-For example, with the default vm_cacheratio of 0.25 and 16 Gb of physical memory, Karma will use 4 Gb for its unified cache.
+physical memory, Karma will use 4 Gb for its unified cache.

 The unified cache stores dynamic, unloadable data used by the render including the following:

-• 2D .rat texture tiles
+texture tiles -

-• 3D .i3d texture tiles
+texture tiles -

-• 3D .pc point cloud pages (when not preloaded into memory)
+point cloud pages (when not preloaded into memory)

 Note: This value is only used for off-line rendering, not IPR.

-Driver
+Driver ¶

 Cancel Render if Missing Texture is Discovered

-Turning on this option will cause Karma to stop the render with an error if it encounters a missing texture map.
+Turning on this option will cause Karma to stop the render with an error if it encounters a missing texture map

 Cancel Render if No Working GPU Devices are Discovered

-Turning on this option will cause Karma to stop the render with an error if no working gpu devices are discovered.
+Turning on this option will cause Karma to stop the render with an error if no working GPU devices are discovered.

-Component Labels
+Component Labels ¶

 Export Componetents

-A whitespace-separated list of shading component names that will be computed for export.
+A space-separated list of shading component names that will be computed for export.
 If you have defined new component labels in your materials, these can be added to the list so that they are exported for per-component export planes.
 If you are not using some components, remove them from the list to improve render efficiency.

 PBR light exports assume that this list is complete - that is, all components created by shaders are listed.
 If there are unlisted components, light exports may be missing illumination from these components.